MLBazaar/MLBlocks/docs/getting_started/quickstart.rst

 In this tutorial we will learn how to:

 * Create a pipeline using multiple primitives
+* Obtain the list of tunable hyperparameters from the pipeline
 * Specify hyperparameters for each primitive in the pipeline
 * Fit the pipeline using training data
 * Use the pipeline to make predictions from new data

+.. note:: Some additional dependencies are required in order to run this Quickstart.
+          Make sure that `you have already installed them`_.

 Creating a pipeline
 -------------------